NixOS/nix/doc/manual/rl-next/http-retry-backoff.md

 - `http-retry-max-delay` (default 60000ms): per-attempt delay cap
 - `http-retry-jitter` (default true): enable full jitter

+The existing `download-attempts` setting has been renamed to `http-retry-attempts` to reflect that it applies to uploads as well as downloads.
+The old name remains as an alias for backwards compatibility.

 Per-substituter overrides are available as store URL parameters (`retry-delay`, `retry-delay-rate-limited`, `retry-max-delay`, `retry-attempts`), e.g. `s3://my-cache?retry-attempts=8`.